dghubble/go-twitter/README.md

 ### Stopping

-The `Stream` may stop itself if the stream disconnects and retrying produces unrecoverable errors.
-When this occurs, `Stream` will close the `stream.Messages` channel, so any *for message range* loops will be able to continue.
+The `Stream` will stop itself if the stream disconnects and retrying produces unrecoverable errors.
+When this occurs, `Stream` will close the `stream.Messages` channel, so execution will break out of any message *for range* loops.

 When you are finished receiving from a `Stream`, call `Stop()` which closes the connection, channels, and stops the goroutine **before** returning.
 This ensures resources are properly cleaned up.

 ### Pitfalls

-In this example, `Stop()` is unlikely to be reached.
+**Bad**: In this example, `Stop()` is unlikely to be reached.
 Control stays in the message loop unless the `Stream` becomes disconnected and cannot retry.

 ```go
 // program does not terminate :(